 As editors of a city lifestyle magazine with a travel section that covers locales far beyond our beloved Phoenix Valley, you can imagine that we get pitched A TON about new and exciting travel offers around the country.
-Of course, we can't fit everything into a 200 page monthly magazine that only allots five of those pages to regional travel.
+Of course, we can't fit everything into a 200-page monthly magazine that only allots five of those pages to regional travel.
 Sigh... 'tis the nature of publishing.

 But it pains us too much to kill all of our darlings.
-So each month, we scrape a few travel tidbits off the cutting room floor and bring you Travel Bag Bites – bite-sized travel-related goodies (special offers, activities and deals) to snack on while planning your next great escape.
+So each month, we scrape a few travel tidbits off the cutting room floor and bring you Travel Bag Bites – bite-size travel-related goodies (special offers, activities and deals) to snack on while planning your next great escape.

 Get your daily dose of culture with our curated picks of the best events and experiences in the Valley, from art and music to sports and the outdoors.
 Culture vultures can sign up for our Things to Do and VIP List newsletters for even more hip happenings.